wso2/product-apim/sample-scenarios/sample9/README.md

 ### Implement using WSO2 API Manager

-* We need to place wso2am-analytics-2.2.0-updateX pack in the same location which is the wso2am-2.2.0-updateX is placed.
+* We need to place wso2am-analytics-2.5.0 pack in the same location where the wso2am-2.5.0 pack is placed.

 * We need custom advance throttling policies that can be engage to the API’s